-What do you see as the major factors driving the housing crisis in the Sacramento region?
+What do you see as the major factors driving the local housing crisis?

 What do you see as the most promising solutions to lack of affordable housing?

-What evidence exists to show the effectiveness of these strategies?
+What evidence exists to show the effectiveness of these solutions?

 This Q&A has been edited for length and clarity.